Community Management Tidbits – From Small Things

 Add an RSS feed if you have not already.
 You can feed it into Twitter and Facebook using a promotional site like HootSuite.

 Create a Facebook fan page and, at minimum, populate it with the RSS feed.
 And also use it to assure users if your site goes down, particularly for unexpected outages.
-Such an outage can make some users nervous.
-Facebook (and Twitter, too) can be a means by which you reassure them.
+Because such an outage can make some users nervous.
+So, Facebook (and Twitter, too) can be a means by which you reassure them.

 Another area where you might be able to better grow your user base is with some site redesign.
 Be careful with this as a community can often take (frequently somewhat unfounded) proprietary interest in the site’s look and feel.
 One way you can ease users into a change is by telling them (don’t ask for permission) that you’re going to be testing some site changes.
 Consider using A/B testing and compare a few different versions and see which one works better.